tiilt-lab/chemistry-dashboard/manual-install.md

 flask db upgrade
 ```

-Then setup up the front-end by following the README in the client folder
+Then setup up the front-end by following the README in the client folder, chemistry-dashboard/client

 Setup Discussion Capture system services.
 ```